 Glutamate ionotropic receptor NMDA type subunit 2B

 Glutamate ionotropic receptor NMDA type subunit 2B (GRIN2B) encodes one subtype of glutamate-binding GluN2 subunit, which is a part of the N-methyl-D-aspartate receptor (NMDAR).
 Ionotropic glutamate receptors from this family mediate Ca2+, i.e., the permeable component of excitatory synaptic transmission in the central nervous system (CNS)[63].
 NMDARs assemble from four subunits: two GluN1 and two GluN2.
 The former subunits are widely expressed in the nervous system, while four subtypes of GluN2 subunits (from “A” to “D”) are characterized by various expression patterns[64].
 GRIN2B encodes the GluN2B subunit, which is abundantly expressed in the prenatal period, then declines in most brain parts[65].
-The presence of GluN2B in such an early stage implies that it contributes to brain development, circuit formation, synaptic plasticity, as well as migration, and differentiation[66].
+The presence of GluN2B in such an early stage implies that it contributes to brain development, circuit formation, synaptic plasticity, as well as migration and differentiation[66].
 Glutamate-dependent synaptic transmission is frequently dysfunctional in gliomas[67], and regarding this specific subunit, an enrichment of expression was noticed in GSCs[68].
 In our previous research, with the use of literature data, we related this gene with the cytoskeleton since GluN2B interacts with cytoskeletal protein α-actinin-2 via the carboxyl-terminal domain[63].
 It might be of importance as α-actinin-2 is closely associated with multimerins which are possible markers and therapeutic targets in low-grade glioma[69].
 Moreover, one of the multimerins encoded by the MMRN1 gene was found to be correlated to stemness and chemoresistance, although these observations were based on the leukemia model[70].
 Nevertheless, GRIN2B is confirmed to influence stemness not only in glioblastoma but also in lung cancer.
-She et al[71] identified GRIN2B expression to be higher in primary tumors than in normal tissues, and at the same time elevated in metastatic lesions than in primary tumors which contributed to poorer prognosis.
+She et al[71] identified GRIN2B expression to be higher in primary tumors than in normal tissues, and at the same time higher in metastatic lesions than in primary tumors which contributed to poorer prognosis.
 Moreover, the same authors observed inhibition of tumorsphere formation during GRIN2B silencing.

 Homeobox protein A10 and A1